fmomeni/Spillover-with-Fatemeh-/README.md

 Each of the subfolders on this github repository contains a "run_directory.do" file that specifies the order in which each of the dofiles in the given subfolder should be executed.
 Here is a brief description of the files contained in the present master folder.
 Each subfolder will contain a readme file with further descritpions and each of the dofiles will contain much more details about the content of the specific code

-Here is a description of the files contained in this folder:
+Here is a description of the files contained in this main folder:

 run_project.do builds the necessary data sets and conducts the analysis in the correct order.
 It is the one stop button for everything.
 IMPORTANT: Before running the "run_project" do file, make sure you change to the directory to which you cloned the repository on your local computer!!